-The GHAM Board comprises the senior management of the firm, who are also members of various fora and meetings where risk strategy, appetite and limits are implemented and monitored, inter alia the New Product Due Diligence, Investment Oversight fora in respect of the individual investment funds, divisional executive group meetings.
+The GHAM Board comprises the senior management of the firm, who are also members of various fora and meetings where risk strategy, appetite and limits are implemented and monitored, inter alia the New Product Due Diligence, Investment Oversight fora in respect of the individual investment funds, and divisional executive group meetings.

-The Group Board has three committees: Audit; Remuneration; and Investment.
-The scope of the Group Audit Committee includes risk oversight.
-The Group Audit Committee meet at least bi-annually to review and, where required, challenge the Group's management of risks and any significant changes to the profile of risks including actions being taken to mitigate or control key risk exposures.
+The Group Board has three committees: Audit & Risk; Remuneration; and Investment.
+The Group Audit & Risk Committee meet at least bi-annually to review and, where required, challenge the Group's management of risks and any significant changes to the profile of risks including actions being taken to mitigate or control key risk exposures.